openml/docs/docs/OpenML_definition.md

 Flows are uploaded through the function [post flow](https://www.openml.org/api_docs#!/flow/post_flow).
 The following file is needed:

-- `description`: An XML adhiring to the [XSD schema](https://www.openml.org/api_new/v1/xsd/openml.implementation.upload).
+- `description`: An XML adhering to the [XSD schema](https://www.openml.org/api_new/v1/xsd/openml.implementation.upload).
   Uploading any other files will result in an error.

 Duplicate flows (i.e., same values for `name` and `external_version`) will be rejected.